Catherine Jagiellon still fascinates Finns

 I am committed to sharing my expertise with others and bridging the gap between academia and practical re-enactment.
 I achieve this by offering courses, lectures, interviews, and presentations to enrich people's understanding of 16th-century North and East European clothing and material culture.
 Ultimately, my work showcases the synergy between rigorous research and immersive historical engagement.
 I am dedicated to preserving and bringing to life the rich history of 16th-century women through the lens of clothing and material culture.

-1. I have always had a keen interest in the history of Medieval and Early Modern times, and have known about Catherine since I was little.
+I have always had a keen interest in the history of Medieval and Early Modern times, and have known about Catherine since I was little.
 Later, I found myself working at Turku Castle, where Catherine resided as the Duchess of Finland in 1562 and 1563.
 The place and her stories intrigued me, and I wanted to recreate an outfit based on the inventories of the Duchess’s belongings.
-To my amazement, the inventories contained a multitude of clothing items and other artefacts, and when I realised that previous research on them was outdated and incomplete, I wanted to start researching the inventories myself and make them accessible to everyone.
+To my amazement, the inventories contained a multitude of clothing items and other artefacts, and when I realized that previous research on them was outdated and incomplete, I wanted to start researching the inventories myself and make them accessible to everyone.

 The most intriguing aspect regarding Catherine is the material culture that surrounded her.
-I am interested in the things she brought with her from Poland to Turku Castle, their origins, their significance to her, how she used them, and what happened to them after her passing.
+I am interested in the things she brought with her from Poland and Lithuania to Turku Castle, their origins, their significance to her, how she used them, and what happened to them after her passing.
 All of these things also shed light on her personality and mental resources.
-Catherine was raised as a Princess in a wealthy kingdom and was taught to take her position in life very seriously.
+Catherine was raised as a princess in a wealthy kingdom and was taught to take her position in life very seriously.
 Choosing to follow her husband into captivity, even when offered her freedom, is a testament to her dedication.

 Catherine also stands out from the other Queens of Sweden due to her heritage, which may have contributed to her being remembered.